Refugees' impact on Bologna reform – Recognition of Prior Learning and inclusion in the light of increased migration

 - What measures for RPL are in place, what could be implemented better and what needs to be developed?

 The conference aims to inspire and encourage HEIs and stakeholders within the EHEA to develop their schemes for RPL and other initiatives.

 The outcome is dependent on the active contribution of the participants.
 The conference will produce a report describing both examples of good practice as well as suggestions for continued work and development proposals, and will report to the relevant working groups within the Bologna Follow up Group.

 12–13 of June 2017

 The conference invites practitioners, stakeholders and policymakers from EHEA countries.
-The conference will be held in English and is free of charge.
+The conference was held in English and was free of charge.